 As a project manager it is easy to imagine being like the yachting team captain.
-As skipper it’s your job to plot the right course and to ensure your team works in sync and steers the boat in the right direction so that you finish the race on-time, everyone returns safely back to shore and you beat the competition!
+As skipper it’s your job to plot the right course and to ensure your team works in sync.
+Steers the boat in the right direction so that you finish the race on-time.
+Everyone returns safely back to shore and you beat the competition!

 But one area where we can probably learn the most from yachting is resource management.

 To win, an America’s Cup team captain needs to:

 - ensure all roles and responsibilities are clearly assigned

 - make sure each crew member knows exactly what to do and when while out on the water

 So what can we learn from America’s Cup racing about programme or project resource management?
 Here are a few thoughts:

 Just like it is the team captain’s job to make sure the crew of sailors steer in the same – and right – direction, resource management is the responsibility of the project manager.